fliptopbox/random-ipsom/README.md

 ## Things to note

 There is a minimum word count, three, this comes from "Lorem ipsum dolor", there is no maximum word count.
 If you generate a random paragraph, and run the plugin again, it will respect the existing word count.
+The plugin will generate random content on a text block that are named "Type something", to prevent acciedents just rename the layer to something meaningful.